- If you’ve been in a car accident, you typically have two years to file a claim in Georgia.

 - An insurance company may attempt to get you to settle quickly because you may be less likely to know the extent of your injuries or expenses shortly after your accident.

-- It is best to consult with an experienced attorney soon after your accident so you can devise the appropriate plan for moving forward with your claim.
+- It is best to consult with an experienced car accident attorney soon after your accident so you can devise the appropriate plan for moving forward with your claim.

 The Importance of Timing with Car Accident Legal Claims